 Bonsai trees are grown with the purpose to resemble real life trees; looking old but remaining miniature-sized.
 There are different methods to propagate trees suitable for Bonsai purposes, ranging from having full control on their shape and size (starting with seedlings or cuttings) to buying a ready-made tree in a shop.

 This part of the website will provide you with detailed information about the different Bonsai propagation techniques.
-Use the menu on your right to navigate through the propagation pages or check out some Bonsai cultivation basics below.
+Use the menu on your right to navigate through the propagation pages or read the Bonsai cultivation basics below.

 Another way of acquiring trees suitable for Bonsai purposes is collecting trees growing in forests or parks.
-Please note that permission in most cases is required.
 Collecting trees has several advantages over the cultivation techniques described above, most noteworthy the reduced time it takes before you can get started to shape the tree.
-Similar to collecting trees is buying nursery stock in a garden center.
+Please note that permission in most cases is required to collect trees from nature.
+Similar to collecting trees is buying nursery stock (often called prebonsai) in a garden center.

 Two advanced techniques remain; layering and grafting.
 The principal of layering is to force a tree or branch to form new roots at a specific point by interrupting the stream of nutrients from the existing root system.
 The grafting technique can be described as “melting” a stump (the root system and a small portion of the trunk) and a graft (the upper portion of the trunk, including branches) together.